 The BCMB has established minimum requirements for the permitting and operation of a depot.
-The enforcement of these requirements works towards building consistent standards for the depot network that stakeholders, such as the government and the public, can rely on.
+The enforcement of these requirements ensures the building of consistent standards for the depot network that stakeholders, such as the government and the public, can rely on.

 For more information, please click the links below to review the following documents:

-BCMB Compliance Officers visit most depots on an annual or as needed basis.
-Compliance Officers use the Inspection Form to evaluate whether a depot is meeting the minimum standards as identified in Regulation and in BCMB by-law.
+BCMB Compliance Officers visit most depots on an annual or as-needed basis.
+Compliance Officers use the Inspection Form to evaluate whether or not a depot is meeting the minimum standards as identified in regulation and in BCMB’s By-laws.

 There are many different types and locations of depots in Alberta.
-Meeting a standard may look different for one depot as compared to the next depot.
-However, in order to operate a depot in Alberta, a depot must meet all the minimum standards as defined by the BCMB.
+Meeting a standard may look different for one depot compared to the next.
+However, in order to operate in Alberta, a depot must meet all the minimum standards defined by the BCMB.

-Compliance Officers are well informed of industry standards, best practices and industry initiatives.
+Compliance Officers are well informed on industry standards, best practices and industry initiatives.
 Please do not hesitate to contact a Compliance Officer to learn more about any Compliance Program or BCMB standard.
-If you would like to contact a Compliance Officer, click the link below to be redirected to the BCMB Contact Page.
+To contact a Compliance Officer, click the link below to be redirected to the BCMB Contact Page:

-All depots are audited by secret (unidentified) shoppers through the BCMB’s Refund Compliance Program.
-Under Regulation, depots must provide a minimum of $0.10 for all registered beverage containers that are 1L or less and a minimum of $0.25 for all registered beverage containers that are over 1L.
+All depots are audited by a third-party contractor through the BCMB’s Refund Compliance Program.
+Regulation requires depots to provide a minimum refund of $0.10 for all registered beverage containers that are 1L or less and a minimum of $0.25 for all registered beverage containers that are over 1L.

-Customer confidence and the reputation of Alberta’s beverage container recycling system is heavily influenced by the accurate refunds provided by Depots.
+Customer confidence and the reputation of Alberta’s beverage container recycling system are heavily influenced and enhanced by depots providing accurate refunds.

 Challenging an Audit

 A depot may challenge a Zone 2 (variance worse than -3%) audit report in writing within seven days of receiving the audit results.
-To challenge an audit, you must submit a Quality Monitoring System ticket.
-Any challenge received outside of the 7 day challenge period will be considered void.
-Click the link below to be redirected to the Quality Monitoring System link on this website:
+To challenge an audit, a Quality Monitoring System ticket must be submitted.
+Any challenge received outside of the seven-day challenge period will be considered invalid.
+Click the link below to be redirected to the Quality Monitoring System:

-In order for a Depot to avoid progressive action, the BCMB encourages Depots to make every effort to provide each customer with an accurate refund.
+To avoid compliance action, the BCMB encourages depots to make every effort to provide each customer with an accurate refund.

 Uniform Code of Accounts (UCA) is an integral component of the beverage container recycling system.
-Completion of the UCA is mandatory as the operational and financial data submitted from each Depot in Alberta is used to assist the Data Collection Agent (DCA) in recommending handling commissions.
-If you would like to learn more about the UCA and how to complete it, please click the link below to contact the Alberta Bottle Depot Association (ABDA).
+Completion of the UCA is mandatory as the operational and financial data submitted from each depot in Alberta is used to assist the Data Collection Agent (DCA) in recommending handling commissions.
+To learn more about the UCA and how to complete it, please contact the Data Collection Agent using contact information found at the link below:

-Uniform Code of Accounts (UCA) compliance is governed by the UCA Compliance By-law.
-Click the link below to be redirected to the BCMB Governance Document page to view the by-law:
+Uniform Code of Accounts (UCA) compliance is governed by the Depot By-law.
+Click the link below to be redirected to the BCMB Governing Documents page to view the by-law:

-The UCA Compliance By-law provides for a 20-day Grace Period before the BCMB issues a levy for non-compliance.
-This Grace Period does not serve as an extension to the deadline for filing a UCA but provides the DCA a period of time to verify the UCA and communicate with the depot should there be any errors or missing information.
+The Depot By-law provides for a 7-day grace period before the BCMB issues a compliance fee for non-compliance.
+This grace period does not serve as an extension to the deadline for filing a UCA but provides the DCA a period of time to verify the UCA and communicate with the depot should there be any errors or missing information.

 To contact the DCA, click the link below to be redirected to the BCMB Contact Page:

-A depot will enter Level 1 of the Quality Control Progressive Action Policy (PAP) when:
+A depot will enter Level 1 of the Quality Control Framework when:

 2. Any material stream variance, in any one audit, is greater than 7%

-If depot performance does not improve, movement through PAP can lead to further audits and compliance action enforced through the BCMB.
-If depot performance improves, the depot can move out of the PAP.
+If depot performance does not improve, movement through the Quality Control Framework can lead to further audits and compliance action enforced by the BCMB.
+If depot performance improves, the depot can move out of the Quality Control Framework.

-To review the Quality Control Progressive Action Policy, click the link below to be redirected to the BCMB Governing Documents page where you will find the Depot By-law:
+For more information on the Quality Control Framework, click the links below to be redirected to the BCMB Governing Documents page where you will find the Depot By-law:

-For more information, please contact a BCMB Compliance Officer by clicking the link below and being redirected to the BCMB Contact Page:
+For more information, please contact a BCMB Compliance Officer by clicking the link below:

 Depots receive Audit Summary Results through the Quality Monitoring System (QMS).
 To challenge an audit, please see the following information:

 What happens when a audit is challenged?

-To contact a BCMB Compliance Officer, click the link below to be redirected to the BCMB Contact Page:
+To contact a BCMB Compliance Officer, click on the link below:

 A POR system can be purchased from any vendor but must have the following basic functionality to qualify as meeting the industry standard and be approved for use:

-All newly established depots, regardless of volume, must have a POR system that meets the industry standard POR requirements.
+All newly established Depots, regardless of volume, must have a POR that meets the industry standard POR requirements.

-The expectation with a newly established depot is that the operator must have the POR installation included in the construction timelines within the Depot Permit Application.
+The expectation with a newly established Depot is that the operator must have the POR installation included in the construction timelines within the Depot Permit Application.
 The POR would have to be installed prior to an operating permit being issued by the BCMB.